What is HLS Streaming?

 HLS streaming and HLS Encryption can be used for both the cases of live streaming and for Video on Demand streaming (VOD).
 Because video streaming is over HTTPS, there is no need for a streaming server, unlike RTMP, which requires its own streaming server.

-How & Why Apple Developed HLS Streaming ?
+How & Why Apple Developed HLS Encryption ?

 Until about 2010, Flash was the most popular video streaming application.
 It was supported by all desktop browsers.
 Because Flash utilized the same runtime across all browsers, it meant that video streamers did not have to create separate workflows for different devices.
 DRM and encryption were also supported by Flash.